ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 	:lines: 1-

 This technique can be used to register namespace-like functions and classes.
 It can be as deep as you want.
-Just make a table and name it appropriately, in either Lua script or using the equivalent Sol code.
-As long as the table FIRST exists (e.g., make it using a script or with one of Sol's methods or whatever you like), you can put anything you want specifically into that table using :doc:`sol::table's<../api/table>` abstractions.
+Just make a table and name it appropriately, in either Lua script or using the equivalent sol code.
+As long as the table FIRST exists (e.g., make it using a script or with one of sol's methods or whatever you like), you can put anything you want specifically into that table using :doc:`sol::table's<../api/table>` abstractions.

 there is a LOT more
 -------------------

 Some more things you can do/read about:
 	* :doc:`the usertypes page<../usertypes>` lists the huge amount of features for functions
-		- :doc:`unique usertype traits<../api/unique_usertype_traits>` allows you to specialize handle/RAII types from other libraries frameworks, like boost and Unreal, to work with Sol.
+		- :doc:`unique usertype traits<../api/unique_usertype_traits>` allows you to specialize handle/RAII types from other libraries frameworks, like boost and Unreal, to work with sol.
 Allows custom smart pointers, custom handles and others
 	* :doc:`the containers page<../containers>` gives full information about handling everything about container-like usertypes
 	* :doc:`the functions page<../functions>` lists a myriad of features for functions
 		- :doc:`variadic arguments<../api/variadic_args>` in functions with ``sol::variadic_args``.